mainIine/foe-helper-docs/en/installation/installing.md

 ## Microsoft Edge

-Similar to Chrome, here the extension can simply be selected from the [Microsoft Store](https://microsoftedge.microsoft.com/addons/detail/foe-helfer/cpmacpalonncbafboibpcjcpadloannb) downloaded and installed.
+The extension can no longer be selected from the Microsoft Store.
+Instead install it from the [Chrome Store](https://chrome.google.com/webstore/detail/foe-helper/bkagcmloachflbbkfmfiggipaelfamdf).

-Installation from here on is the same as for Chrome.

 ## Opera Browser